abe-winter/bswitch/README.md

 # bswitch

-bswitch analyzes and rewrites the bytecode of long `if` statements so that the function will use binary search to
+bswitch analyzes and rewrites the bytecode of long `if` statements so that the function will use binary search to skip unnecessary comparisons.

 ## Example